Agriculture in Algeria

 Agriculture in Algeria composes 25% of Algeria's economy and 12% of its GDP in 2010.
-Prior to Algeria’ colonization in 1830, nonindustrial agriculture provided sustenance for its population of approximately 2-3 million.
+Prior to Algeria's colonization in 1830, nonindustrial agriculture provided sustenance for its population of approximately 2-3 million.
 Domestic agriculture production included wheat, barley, citrus fruits, dates, nuts, and olives.
 After 1830, colonizers introduced 2200 individual farms operated by private sectors.
-Colonial farmers continued produce a variety of fruits, nuts, wheat, vegetables.
+Colonial farmers continued to produce a variety of fruits, nuts, wheat, vegetables.
 Algeria became a large producer of wine during the late 19th century due to a crop epidemic that spread across France.
 Algeria's agriculture evolved after independence was achieved in 1962.
 The industry experienced multiple policy changes modernize and decry on food imports.
 Today, Algeria's agriculture industry continues to expand modern irrigation and size of cultivable land.

 Despite Algeria's geographical size, less than 4% of its total land area is cultivable.
 Prior to 1987, all cultivable land was possessed by the state.
-The state divided this land into sections recognized as the domains agricoles socialistes.
+The state divided this land into sections recognized as the domain's agricoles socialistes.
 These farms were abolished after 1987 and the state sold the cultivable land to individuals.
 However, the government of Algeria retains control over one third of all cultivable land.